Marketing is expensive. And nobody knows it better than you who is heading a small business with passion, hard work, and a small budget.

 For this strategy, you’ll have to invest in a designer.
 In case you don’t want to, your team can use tools like Venngage, Infogram, and again Canva to easily translate the data into visually effective infographics, and drive traffic and engagement.

-One good example of a brand using infographics is Incapsula.
-The brand converts its research into interesting data stories and tells them via infographics.
+One good example of a brand using infographics is, yours truly SocialPilot.
+We convert our research into interesting data stories and tell them via infographics.

 4. Participate in Social Media Groups